 REMEMBER YOU ARE A PARTNER WITH YOUR CHILD'S TEACHER IN CREATING THE OUTCOME OF THEIR FUTURE

-Partnering with your child's teacher provides advantages to you, your children, and to the teachers as well.
-As a parent or carer, you will
+Partnering with your child's teacher provides advantages to you, your children, and to the

-have a better idea of what’s happening in school, which will also allow you to help support your child at home.
-Students benefit when they
+As a parent or carer, you will have a better idea of what’s happening in school, which will also allow

-receive encouragement at home.
-And teachers benefit when learning is reinforced and supported by parents and families, so it's an important aspect for the growth and continued learning of your child.
+learning is reinforced and supported by parents and families, so it's an important aspect for the growth and

 How can you use praise in a manner that makes a difference with your kids?
-There are six key elements of effective praise.

 Positive

 Praise should always be positive.
 That may seem to be self-evident, but I’ve known parents who said they were praising their kids, but it was done in a sarcastic manner, with the corresponding body language.
-That undermines any positive effects of the praise.

 Real

 It's important that praise is authentic.
-Kids are quick to recognize phony comments, and, when you make up praise, it undermines their trust
+Kids are quick to recognize phony comments, and, when you make up praise, it undermines their trust in you.

 Affirming